rock3r/jewel-ij-plugin/README.md

 This is **experimental, untested, and probably broken**.
 You've been warned!

 # Ported features

 These features have been ported from Studio:

 ## Debugger

 * Composition state is displayed in the debugger when debugging a composable function (v0.0.1)
+* State read inlay hints (v0.0.1)
+    * This is off by default, you can enable it by alt-enter over a State read and selecting "Enable inlay hints for State reads"

 ## License